 Once again I was startled into action as nurses whispered that many patients died from the treatment for cancer instead of the illness, and doctors shrugged their shoulders at my questions about chemotherapy saying “Well, it is a poison.”
-Another time I heard a doctor say he expected to see a secondary cancer from the chemotherapy, and a friend’s oncologist straightforwardly told her that her treatment was known to cause cancer.
+Another time I heard a doctor say he expected to see the secondary cancer from the chemotherapy, and a friend’s oncologist straightforwardly told her that her treatment (radiation) was known to cause cancer.

 Even more than those comments, the realization that nothing was in the protocol to help the body’s defense system fight off disease or counteract the deadly reactions of the medication, made me fighting mad to be honest.
 Our experiences revealed how many doctors’ decisions and recommendations were employer controlled.
 You know of David’s story, I’m sure from the Fullness of Life Foundation website, and how treatment at Envita brought many improvements and extensions to David’s life.
 How we wish we’d known of Envita right from the beginning of his illness.
 However, we each took what we learned there and began to apply it personally.

 I made a list of concerns from symptoms I’d experienced, the little family history I knew, and looked for what I could control.